 * A countless number of topics

-Read an entire month’s worth of free excerpts from the 2018 edition of Marketing FAME by clicking here: February-2018.
-Free excerpts from the 2019 edition will be posted soon.
-Stay tuned.
+Read TWO entire month’s worth of FREE excerpts from the 2019 Perennial Edition of Marketing FAME by clicking here: Sample excerpts from 2019 perennial edition of Marketing FAME Enjoy!

 However, it’s a good idea to read many of the stories near the calendar date on which they are presented.
 Doing so will help sensitize you to the numerous windows of marketing opportunity that open wide during some periods of the year, but may be closed at other times.
 For example, in early January, read the stories that correspond to the pages for January 1 regarding New Year’s Day, including resolutions that consumers often make at the beginning of the year.
 By reading this story early in the year, you’ll be more likely to notice and learn from the marketing efforts that pop up in your community and in your favorite media at that time of year – timely advertisements and promotions that tap into consumers’ interests in setting personal goals in early January.

 Even if you first read the stories out of sequence, using the appointment block accompanying each day of the year will help you to manage your own day-to-day affairs will remind you to revisit the stories of the day and think about the windows of marketing opportunity that may be open for that day or period of the year.

 “As the title of the book implies, marbleous marketing opportunities exist every day of the year.” — Charles L. Martin